0xSolanaceae/proXXy/README.md

 - Updated the proxy scraping function to use contextlib.suppress for better error handling.

 ## Disclaimer
-This project is for educational purposes only—— Please do not use this for illegal activities.
+This project is for educational purposes only— Please do not use this for illegal activities.

 ## License